sachinym/Github-Advanced-Security/Module2-SecretScanning.md

 # Module 2: Secret Scanning

+## Lab Objectives
+- Task 1: Turn on secret scanning for the entire organization.
+Review results
+- Task 2: Turn on push protection and try pushing a new secret (GitHub token) in a repository
+- Task 3: Create a custom secret pattern and view the results
+- Task 4: Understanding the results

 ## Getting Started

 If you followed `Module 0 - Setup and Automation` you will have already enabled _GitHub Advanced Security_ at both the repository and the organization level.
 If you are starting this module without having taken these steps, below are the instructions for turning on these features at the organization level: